-On 16 January 2023, the Acquisition was completed and has been accounted for as acquisition of business using the acquisition method in accordance with IFRS 3 "Business Combinations" as the directors of the Company consider that the acquired items constitute a business in accordance with IFRS 3.
-Having considered that Jinying was collectively controlled by both former shareholders and Mr. Lao had no exclusive control over Jinying, Jinying was not under common control of Mr. Lao and AG5 Merger Accounting for Common Control Combination was not applicable.
+On 16 January 2023, the Acquisition was completed and has been accounted for as acquisition of business using the acquisition method in accordance with IFRS 3 as the directors of the Company consider that the acquired items constitute a business in accordance with IFRS 3.
+Having considered that Jinying was collectively controlled by both former shareholders and Mr. Lao had no exclusive control over Jinying, Jinying was not under common control of Mr. Lao and AG5 "Merger Accounting for Common Control Combination" was not applicable.
 Jinying is principally engaged in provision of construction services in the PRC.
-Jinying was acquired so as to complement the Group's construction business in the PRC.

-27 ACQUISITION OF A SUBSIDIARY (Continued)
+29 ACQUISITION OF A SUBSIDIARY (Continued)